ArtRegistryConsortium/arc-creator-core-solidity/README.md

 - **Not enough ETH**: Make sure your wallet has enough Sepolia ETH for gas fees
 - **Nonce too high**: If you get a nonce error, reset your account in MetaMask or use a different account
 - **Verification fails**: Double-check your Etherscan API key and make sure the contract was deployed successfully
+- **Gas price too low**: If transactions are not being mined, try increasing the gas price in `hardhat.config.ts`

 #### Testnet Resources